Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: The logarithmic linear system

-As a first application of this theorem we check that strongly transverse and stable curves intersect the logarithmic boundary of $X_\Gamma$ or $X_{\Gamma_{\varphi}}$ transversely in the following sense.
-A curve on a surface with a divisorial logarithmic structure intersects the logarithmic boundary \textit{transversely} if it intersects the boundary divisor in finitely many points.
+The logarithmic boundary of a toric surface $X_\Gamma$ is the divisor $D$ consisting of points which do not lie in the dense torus of any irreducible component of $X_\Gamma$ .
+A curve $C$ on a broken toric surface is \textit{transverse} if the intersection of $C$ with the logarithmic boundary $D$ consists of finitely many points contained within the smooth locus of $D$.
+We apply Theorem \ref{thm:AscherMolcho} to check that strongly transverse and stable curves intersect the logarithmic boundary of $X_\Gamma$ or $X_{\Gamma_{\varphi}}$ transversely.
 It suffices to check this property for curves on $X_{\Gamma_{\varphi}}$; indeed if $C$ intersects the logarithmic boundary of $X_{\Gamma_{\varphi}}$ transversely then $q_\Gamma^{-1}(C)$ intersects the logarithmic boundary of $X_\Gamma$ transversely. \begin{lemma} Let $C \rightarrow X_{\Gamma_{\varphi}}$ be a strongly transverse and stable curve.
 The curve $C$ intersects the boundary of $X_{\Gamma_{\varphi}}$ transversely. \end{lemma}